junxit/us-congress-bills-115/bill.md

   > - **(a)** *In general* The Secretary may establish an annual employee award program to recognize Department employees or groups of employees for significant contributions to the achievement of the Department’s goals and missions.
 If such a program is established, the Secretary shall—
   >   - **(1)** establish within such program categories of awards, each with specific criteria, that emphasizes honoring employees who are at the non-supervisory level;
   >   - **(2)** publicize within the Department how any employee or group of employees may be nominated for an award;
-  >   - **(3)** establish an internal review board comprised of representatives from Department components to submit to the Secretary award recommendations regarding specific employees or groups of employees;
+  >   - **(3)** establish an internal review board comprised of representatives from Department components, headquarters, and field personnel to submit to the Secretary award recommendations regarding specific employees or groups of employees;
   >   - **(4)** select recipients from the pool of nominees submitted by the internal review board under paragraph (3) and convene a ceremony at which employees or groups of employees receive such awards from the Secretary; and
   >   - **(5)** publicize such program within the Department.
   > - **(b)** *Internal review board* The internal review board described in subsection (a)(3) shall, when carrying out its function under such subsection, consult with representatives from operational components and headquarters, including supervisory and non-supervisory personnel, and employee labor organizations that represent Department employees.